YifanShenSZ/Fortran-Library/FortranLibrary/README.md

 * So when interfaced to python, we can no longer selectively pass optarg to fortran, since python passes all arguments

 There are also some python convenience to utilize:
+1. Python function can return any number of outputs
+* Fortran has to let arguments harvest the outputs
-1. Python has specified array length with .shape:
+2. Python has specified array length with .shape:
 * Fortran routine takes array length as an argument
 * It is required in multidimensional case
 * Although it can be optional for 1 dimensional, I require it considering stability
-2. You are using python, so you must be rich in memory and CPU:
+3. You are using python, so you must be rich in memory and CPU:
 * Fortran code is aimed at memory and CPU demanding jobs
 * So in many cases fortran code sacrifices convenience, e.g. using the memory of input argument as work space